-We will cover the cost of reasonable and necessary travel costs when you get prior approval and need to travel more than 75 miles from your permanent home to reach the Facility where the Covered Transplant Procedure will be performed.
+We will cover the cost of reasonable and necessary travel costs when you get prior approval and need to travel more than 75 miles from your permanent home to reach the Facility where the Covered Procedure will be performed.
 Our help with travel costs includes transportation to and from the Facility, and lodging for the patient and one companion.
 If the Member receiving care is a minor, then reasonable and necessary costs for transportation and lodging may be allowed for two companions.
 You must send itemized receipts for transportation and lodging costs in a form satisfactory to us when claims are filed.
-Call us for complete information.
+Call us for complete information or refer to IRS Publication 502.